 Human capital is an integral component of a vibrant arts and culture sector.
-Without support for artists, the growth of the arts sector will be stifled.
-Focus group participants emphasized that artists have to be entrepreneurs to flourish in Greater Hartford, and that success in Hartford is harder to achieve than in other communities.
+Focus groups emphasized that artists have to be entrepreneurs to flourish in Greater Hartford, and that success in Hartford is harder to achieve than in other communities.
 There is no dedicated arts service organization for artists of any genre.
-Many artists, especially young artists, have worked to create infrastructure themselves.
-Individual artists are constrained from reaching the next level by a lack of money and space.
-Programs like the COA's READI Initiative, which has hosted convenings for underrepresented artists, are welcome new opportunities.
-However, partnerships with institutions are not always positive.
-While the support of an established organization can be valuable, artists are wary of partnerships that come at the cost of their creative independence.
+While artists have worked to create infrastructure themselves, they are still constrained from reaching the next level by a lack of money and space.
+Programs like the COA's READI Initiative, which has hosted convenings for under-represented artists, are welcome new opportunities.
+However, artists report that partnerships with arts institutions are not always positive and can result in their artistry being overshadowed by the institution's goals or values.
+While the support of an established organization can be valuable, artists are wary when it comes at the cost of their creative independence.

 The Creative Vitality Suite offers insight into artist employment.
-The data include 78 creative occupations, ranging from architects to museum managers to journalists to restaurant workers.
+The data include 78 creative occupations, ranging from architects to journalists to restaurant workers.
 Among these TDC selected 25 occupations held by artists, which we aggregated and divided into three groups: art/design, performing, and writing/editing.
-Review of trends in these occupations in 2012 and 2017 shows that artists have a wide range of experiences by discipline and role.
-When compared with Boston, Worcester, and New Haven metros, Greater Hartford had the lowest rate of job growth in artist occupations between 2012 and 2017.
+Review of 2012 and 2017 trends in these occupations shows that artists have a wide range of experiences by discipline and role.
+When compared with other metros, Greater Hartford had the lowest rate of job growth in artist occupations.